Project highlights and product features

 Both GAC and resin pilot trains used vessels in series: four GAC vessels with 5-minute EBCT per vessel, for a total system EBCT of 20 minutes, and three resin vessels with 2.5-minute EBCT per vessel, for a total EBCT of 7.5 minutes.
 Bed volumes (BVs) were equal for each vessel; flows were adjusted to achieve the desired EBCTs.
 Routine samples from both trains were analyzed for PFOS, PFOA, and 21 other PFAS compounds.
 Both the GAC and resin processes operated for an initial loading cycle to evaluate PFAS breakthrough.
 The resin process operated further with alternating cycles of PFAS loading and regeneration to evaluate the effectiveness of regenerating the resin.

 The resin system results were impressive, demonstrating faster kinetic removal efficiency and significantly higher treatment capacity than GAC.
-Compared at 5 minutes EBCT, the Sorbix A3F resin treated over eight times as many BVs as F400 GAC before PFOS was observed at detectable concentrations, and five times as many BVs before PFOA was observed at detectable concentrations.
+Compared at 5 minutes EBCT, the Sorbix A3F resin treated over eight times as many BVs as the GAC system before PFOS was observed at detectable concentrations, and five times as many BVs before PFOA was observed at detectable concentrations.
 Similarly, Sorbix demonstrated higher treatment capacity for all other PFAS compounds in the groundwater matrix.
 The primary reason Sorbix outperformed GAC is its dual mechanism of PFAS removal.
 Sorbix is essentially an adsorbent with ion exchange functionality, and the resin takes full advantage of the unique properties of PFAS compounds.

 Sustainability is another key advantage of Sorbix resin over GAC.
 Successful in-vessel regeneration of the resin was demonstrated to near-virgin conditions during the pilot.
 Unlike GAC, this eliminates the need to transport the spent media off site for regeneration/ disposal.
 On-site recovery and reuse of the spent regenerant solution via distillation was also successfully demonstrated.
 The residual still bottoms, containing concentrated PFAS in a brine solution, were then super-concentrated onto a very small volume of Sorbix resin for thermal destruction.
 Exciting bench-scale testing is also being conducted that shows significant promise for on-site destruction of the concentrated PFAS in the still bottoms, using technologies such as electrochemical oxidation and plasma treatment.